pass-culture/pass-culture-institutional/public_website/README.md

 You will find a template for the environnement variables under `public_website/.env.example`.
 Duplicate and rename the file `.env`.
 For running in a local development environnement, you should set `STRAPI_API_URL` to the port Strapi is running on, for example: `http://localhost:1337`.

-At the moment, it is not possible to create a build for the website with a non-local instance of the Content Management System.
-To build locally you must have the CMS running on your own machine.

-If you set `STRAPI_API_URL` to a non-local instance of the CMS (for example the testing version: `https://siteinstit-cms.testing.passculture.team`), the token the Public Website needs to access the CMS (Google IAP protected) that is usually provided by the CI will not be found by Next.
+If you set `STRAPI_API_URL` to a non-local instance of the CMS (for example the staging version: `https://siteinstit-cms.staging.passculture.team`), the token the Public Website needs to access the CMS (Google IAP protected) that is usually provided by the CI will not be found by Next.
+To facilitate development, the token is not required in the testing environnement of the CMS.
+If you set `STRAPI_API_URL` to `https://siteinstit-cms.staging.passculture.team` you don't have to set `ID_TOKEN`.

 > Usually, to access environment variables in the browser, they have to be prefixed by `NEXT_PUBLIC_`.
 In our case, we only need `STRAPI_API_URL` to be available in the Node.js environment.

-There are also 2 environment variables that are used to build the playlists.
-Since `INSTITUTIONAL_API_KEY` is only available in our CI for security reasons.
-In consequence, it is not possible locally to get the playlists from our backend.
-We have included dummy playlist data directly in Next for local development.
+There is also an environment variable that is used to build the playlists.
+Set `BACKEND_API_URL` to `https://backend.testing.passculture.team/`.
+We have also included dummy playlist data directly in Next for local development/testing (MSW mocks the playlist data).

 ## Start the Public Website